fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 We can add queries on opened targets via the WebUI or CLI.
-The following query (just SQL!) counts the number of events with a non-zero `user` per 10 second interval, with a 'group by' `action`.
+The following query (just SQL!) counts the number of events with a non-zero `user` per 10 second interval, with a 'group by' `action`:

 ```
 SELECT